microsoft/vscode-wiki/Inventory-of-performance-marks.md

-We use `perf.mark` and `performance.mark` to name certain moments in VS Code's startup timeline.
-The following in an inventory of these marks.
+We use `perf.mark` (`vs/base/common/performance`) and `performance.mark` (browser-native) to name certain moments in VS Code's startup timeline.
+The following is an inventory of these marks:

 | name  | context  | description  |